Network Modeling of Asynchronous Change-Points in Multivariate Time Series: The Model

 \subsection{Likelihood Model}

 We first describe the likelihood model conditional on the hidden state process.
-Recall that $X_{j, t}$ denotes the time of the most recent change-point in series $j$ prior to time $t$, then event $X_{j, t} = t-1$ indicates that a change-point occurred at time $t-1$.
-So, conditional on $\bX = \bx$, the set of change-point locations in series $j$ is given by
+Recall that $X_{j, t}$ denotes the run length at time $t$ in series $j$.
+Conditional on $\bX = \bx$, the set of change-point locations in series $j$ is given by